 According to ancient practice, we perform hakafos, circling the aron or bimah while holding the sifrei Torah and dancing and singing with great joy on the eve of Shemini Atzeres, just as we do on the eve of Simchas Torah.
-If you have conducted hakafos in your own shul and then visit another shul where the hakafos are ongoing, you should participate in their hakafos and dance and sing along with them.
+If you have conducted Hakafos in your own shul and then visit another shul where Hakafos are still going, you should participate in their hakafos and dance and sing along with them.

-According to minhag Yisroel (which is treated as an organic part of Torah), we rejoice on Shemini Atzeres and Simchas Torah to a far greater extent than during the simchas beis hasho'eivah, and more so than on any other Yom Tov.
+According to minhag Yisroel (which is treated as an organic part of Torah), we rejoice on Shemini Atzeres and Simchas Torah to a far greater extent than during Simchas Beis Hasho'eivah, and more so than on any other Yom Tov.